Backlash (2000): Main event

 In the main event, Triple H defended the WWF Championship against The Rock with Shane McMahon as the special guest referee.
-Vince McMahon hit Rock with the title belt and Triple H pinned Rock for a near-fall.
-After Shane refused to count out Triple H, Rock performed a double Rock Bottom through an announce table on Triple H and Shane.
-Triple H then performed a Pedigree on Rock whilst Pat Patterson and Gerald Brisco appeared to officiate the match.
-Triple H pinned Rock for a near-fall.
-Vince hit Rock with a chair and told Patterson and Brisco to make a fast count.
-Stone Cold Steve Austin then appeared and hit Triple H, Patterson, Brisco, Shane and Vince with a chair.
-Linda McMahon appeared with Earl Hebner and Hebner officiated the match.
-Rock performed a Spinebuster and a People's Elbow on Triple H to win the title.
+Prior to the match, Vince McMahon announced to the crowd that he'd made sure that Stone Cold Steve Austin wasn't going to be allowed into the arena for the match.
+During the match, Vince hit The Rock with the title belt, and Triple H pinned The Rock for a near-fall.
+After Shane refused to count out Triple H, The Rock performed a double Rock Bottom through an announce table on Triple H and Shane.
+Triple H then performed a Pedigree on The Rock whilst Pat Patterson and Gerald Brisco appeared to officiate the match.
+Triple H pinned The Rock for a near-fall.
+Vince hit The Rock with a chair and told Patterson and Brisco to make a fast count.
+Austin then surprisingly appeared and hit Triple H, Patterson, Brisco, Shane, and Vince with a chair.
+Linda McMahon appeared with Earl Hebner.
+When Stephanie confronted Linda, she promptly shoved Stephanie to the floor, and ordered Hebner to officiate the remainder of the match.
+The Rock performed a Spinebuster and a People's Elbow on Triple H to win the title.

-After the match, as the Rock celebrated, Austin returned to the ring, driving his truck and towing the burned-out wreck of the "DX Express" bus behind it, and joined the Rock in celebration with a couple of beers.
+After the match, as The Rock celebrated, Austin returned to the ring, driving his truck and towing the burned-out wreck of the "DX Express" bus behind it, and joined The Rock in celebration with a couple of beers.

 Reception

 Backlash 2000 received 675,000 buys, up from 398,000 received by Backlash 1999.
 The event has been praised and cited by many as the best post-WrestleMania pay-per-view of all time and one of the best secondary pay-per-views of all time.
 Dave Meltzer of the Wrestling Observer Newsletter rated the Intercontinental Title match 3.75 out of 5 stars, the same rating as the main event.
 The highest rated match was Dean Malenko vs. Scotty 2 Hotty for the WWF Light Heavyweight Championship, rated 4 out of 5 stars.
 Angle vs. Show was rated 0 stars, the WWF Tag Team Championship Match was rated 3 stars and Guerrero vs. Rios received 2.75 stars.

+In 2015, Kevin Pantoja of 411Mania gave the event a rating of 9.0 [Amazing], stating "Not only is this among the best non Big Four Pay-Per-Views ever, but it’s also one of the best PPVs ever, period.
+The depth of this show is phenomenal as there is a little bit of everything.
+Benoit and Jericho put on a classic, Trish got what was coming to her, the Hardcore Title was a ton of fun, Eddie and Essa flew all over the place, we had a fun opener and the main event was pretty much the perfect WWE style big match.
+This show is not only must-see but it’s a must-own event."